tokio-rs/tracing/README.md

 fn main() {
     let subscriber = tracing_subscriber::fmt()
-        // all spans/events with a level higher than TRACE (e.g, debug, info, warn, etc.)
+        // filter spans/events with level TRACE or higher.
-        // will be written to stdout.
         .with_max_level(Level::TRACE)
-        // builds the subscriber.
+        // build but do not install the subscriber.
         .finish();

     tracing::subscriber::with_default(subscriber, || {